Tablespoon

-A tablespoon (tbsp., Tbsp., Tb., or T.) is a large spoon.
+A tablespoon (tbsp., Tbsp., Tb., or T.) is a large spoon and a cooking measure of volume.
 In many English-speaking regions, the term now refers to a large spoon used for serving.
 In some regions, it is the largest type of spoon used for eating.

-By extension, the term is also used as a cooking measure of volume.
-In this capacity, it is most commonly abbreviated tbsp. or Tbsp. and occasionally referred to as a tablespoonful to distinguish it from the utensil.
-The unit of measurement varies by region: a United States liquid tablespoon is approximately 14.8 mL, exactly 1/2 US fluid ounce; about 0.52 imperial fluid ounce.
-A British tablespoon is approximately 14.2 mL, exactly 1/2 imperial fluid ounce; about 0.48 US fluid ounce.
+Several systems of units of measurement define a tablespoon.
+The most common definition used in the UK, and US is exactly 15 mL.
+An Australian metric tablespoon is 20 mL.
+Historically, a United States customary liquid tablespoon was approximately 14.8 mL, or 1/2 US fluid ounce; A British tablespoon was approximately 14.2 mL, exactly 1/2 imperial fluid ounce.

-An international metric tablespoon is exactly 15 mL, about 0.53 imperial fluid ounce or 0.51 US fluid ounce.
-An Australian metric tablespoon is 20 mL, about 0.7 imperial fluid ounce or 0.68 US fluid ounce.
 The capacity of the utensil, as opposed to the measurement, is defined by neither law nor custom but only by preferences, and may or may not significantly approximate the measurement.

 Dining

 Before about 1700, it was customary for Europeans to bring their own spoons to the table.
 Spoons were carried as personal property in much the same way as people today carry wallets, key rings, etc. From about 1700 the place setting became popular, and with it the "table-spoon" (hyphenated), "table-fork" and "table-knife".
 Around the same time the tea-spoon and dessert-spoon first appeared.
 The table-spoon was reserved for eating soup.
 The 18th century witnessed a proliferation of different sorts of spoons, including the mustard-spoon, salt-spoon, coffee-spoon, and soup-spoon.

 In the late 19th century UK, the dessert-spoon and soup-spoon began to displace the table-spoon as the primary implement for eating from a bowl, at which point the name "table-spoon" took on a secondary meaning as a much larger serving spoon.
 In 1928, when the first edition of the Oxford English Dictionary was published, "tablespoon", which by then was no longer hyphenated, still had two definitions in the UK: the original definition (eating spoon) and the new definition (serving spoon).

 Victorian and Edwardian era tablespoons used in the UK are often 25 mL, about 0.88 imperial fluid ounce or 0.85 US fluid ounce, or sometimes larger.
 They are used only for preparing and serving food, not as part of a place-setting.
 Common tablespoons intended for use as cutlery, called dessert spoons in the UK, where a tablespoon is always a serving spoon, usually hold 7–14 mL, about 0.25–0.49 imperial fluid ounce or 0.24–0.47 US fluid ounce, considerably less than some tablespoons used for serving.